bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Shared element data schemas/Schemas/IfcSharedBldgElements/Entities/IfcArchElementType/Documentation.md

 It is used to define an arch element specification that is common to all occurrences of that arch element type.
 Arch element types may be exchanged without being already assigned to occurrences.

-Occurrences of the _IfcFillElementType_ within building models are represented by instances of _IfcFillElement_.
+Occurrences of the _IfcArchElementType_ within building models are represented by instances of _IfcArchElement_.